mmaelicke/elastic-cluster/README.md

 * **utils folder**: scripts, settings and instructions mainly for software setup
 * **plans folder:** Casing vector graphics for lasercutter use

+## Contributing

+Contributions to elastic-cluster are more than welcome.
+For me this is and has always been a sandbox and playground project to learn more about networking, Raspberries, electronics and whatsoever.
+Contributions are more than welcome.

+However, there is a list with [ToDo's, Issues and Enhancements](todo.md) that I will probably face one day unless you get inspired by them and solve them.